 Some residents have reported waiting up to 35 minutes to report a repair via telephone.
 This is almost 8 times longer than our online housing repairs reporting tool which takes an average of 4 minutes to log a repair.

-How do I request a repair in a communal area of a council property?
+How do I request a repair in a communal area?

 What happens to my report once it’s sent off?

-The process of evaluating and managing repairs varies from council to council.
+The process of evaluating and managing repairs varies from provider to provider.
 Typically repair requests for social houses go to a housing repairs manager who will look over the report to identify if they need any further information so that they can assign the repair to the right repair person (such as an electrician or plumber).

-The process of approval, access to the property and scheduling varies between local authorities depending on their systems, processes and the availability of parts and labour.
+The process of approval, access to the property and scheduling varies between social housing providers depending on their systems, processes and the availability of parts and labour.

-What repairs do councils have to carry out?
+What repairs do landlords have to carry out?

-Your landlord, whether they are a local authority, council or housing association will be responsible for carrying out all section 11 repairs (Landlord and Tenant Act 1985).
+Your landlord, whether they are a local authority or housing association will be responsible for carrying out all Section 11 of the Landlord and Tenant Act 1985.
 Details of these responsibilities can be found in your tenancy agreement alongside any other repairs they are responsible for.

 At a minimum, they must pay for repairs to: